JacobAsir/Crop-Disease/README.md

 - **LangChain** for AI application development
 - **Streamlit** for the web framework

-## 📞 Support

-If you encounter any issues or have questions:
-- Open an issue on GitHub
-- Check the documentation
-- Contact the development team

----

 **Made with ❤️ for farmers and agricultural professionals worldwide**